Lindbladian approach for many-qubit thermal machines: enhancing the performance with geometric heat pumping by interaction: Summary and conclusions

 We have also presented numerical benchmarks for a system of two coupled qubits, explicitly confirming the energy and entropy balance derived from the slow-driving expansion.
 Our results allowed us to characterize how the qubit-qubit interaction and the asymmetry in the reservoir couplings influence the pumped heat, the dissipation, and the power generated by the heat engine.

 Our result for the two-qubit system is consistent with a scaling of the optimal generated power of the heat engine $\propto N_q^2$, irrespectively of the interaction between qubits but upon optimization of the protocol and implementing asymmetric couplings between each qubit and the reservoirs.
-The latter scaling was reported in Ref. \cite{Kamimura2022May} for a system of interacting qubits operating as a four-stroke heat engine and "superradiant" couplings to the reservoirs.
+The latter scaling was reported in Ref. \cite{tajima2021superconducting, Kamimura2022May, tajima2} for a system of interacting qubits operating as a four-stroke heat engine and "superradiant" couplings to the reservoirs.
 The analysis of the two-qubit system is non-conclusive with respect to the advantage introduced by the interaction between qubits in the generated power of the heat engine.
 The numerical results for circular protocols suggest that it is detrimental.
 However, we notice that the role of the interactions in both; the dissipation and the figure of merit of the heat engine, strongly depends on the choice of the protocol.

-The approach presented here can be easily extended to analyze other interacting quantum platforms, like quantum dots and nanomechanical systems under driving, where similar slow-driving expansions could be used to assess energy conversion efficiency and the interplay between coherence, interactions, and dissipation.
+The approach presented here can be easily extended to analyze other interacting quantum platforms, like quantum dots and nanomechanical systems under driving.
+Many results have been already reported on quantum systems in strong coupling with the reservoirs under slow-driving regime, among others \cite{Ludovico2014Apr,Ludovico2016Feb,Ludovico2016Jul,Ludovico2018Jan,Strasberg2019Oct,Strasberg2021Aug,Dou2020May,Deghi2024Sep}.
+Furthermore, a quantization in the heat current in units of $k_B T \log(2)/\tau$ has been found in quantum dots weakly coupled to the reservoirs under periodic driving.
+Most of these results have been compiled in \cite{Acciai2025Oct}.
+Nevertheless, many aspects on the role of the many-body interactions in the problem of energy conversion efficiency and the interplay between coherence and dissipation remain to be explored.
+Another interest direction for future investigations is the analysis of the response in the temperature bias beyond the linear terms in combination with the slow-driving expansion.